Verifying Procedural Programs via Constrained Rewriting Induction: Transforming Imperative Programs into LCTRSs

-\myparagraph{Aliasing.} The transformation described here allows us to abstract from the underlying memory model when encoding arrays.
-This straightforward interpretation as sequences of values makes analysis easier, but has the downside that it does not allow for aliasing or pointer arithmetic beyond what is needed to operate inside an array.
-Aside from explicit aliasing, this also means that for instance properties we prove about $\symb{strcpy}$ from \exshort\ref{ex:strcpy} might fail to hold for a call like $\symb{strcpy}(a,a)$.
+The transformation in \secshort\ref{subsec:transition:array} allows us to abstract from the underlying memory model when encoding arrays.
+This makes analysis easier, but does not allow for aliasing or pointer arithmetic beyond accessing an array element.
+As a result, properties we prove about $\symb{strcpy}$ from \exshort\ref{ex:strcpy} might fail to hold for a call like $\symb{strcpy}(a,a)$.

-As we only seek to handle \emph{part} of the language, this does not need to be an issue; in practice, many programs are written without explicit pointer use, and when aliasing occurs, it can often be automatically removed.
+As we seek to handle only \emph{part} of the language, this does not need to be an issue; in practice, a fair number of programs are written without explicit pointer use and with easily removable aliasing only.
 For example, we might replace $\symb{strcpy}(a,a)$ by $\symb{strcpy}'(a)$, and create new rules for $\symb{strcpy}'$ by collapsing the variables in the rules for $\symb{strcpy}$.
-To handle programs with more sophisticated pointer use, we can encode the memory as a list of arrays, and pass this along as a variable.
-This is somewhat beyond the scope of this paper, but is explored in Appendix~\ref{app:pointers}.
+To handle programs with more sophisticated pointer use, including dynamically allocated arrays, we can encode the memory as a list of arrays and pass this along as a variable.
+This is somewhat beyond the scope of this paper, but is explored in \appshort\ref{app:pointers}.